Micbran/ttrpg-resources/content/docs/mythras/scenarios/notes.md

 ## Vampire Oneshot Idea
 Players are shovelheads, recently turned by the Sabbat.
 They starve them a little, and entice them to run through a gauntlet designed to strip them of their humanity.
 All part of a recruiting drive so they can take these new recruits and roll them over into capturing some vital thing.

+When I originally had this idea, I always envisioned like a...
+- Waking up from Mass Grave thing
+- Organizing into groups / being organized into groups to be forced to do Vaulderie

+But from there it's like, where do I go?
+First meal -> disorganized raid onto something?
+Sounds like a lot of combat, not a lot of other stuff.